stroax/rtimer/README.md

+# Rtimer (Alpha)
-# rtimer is a minimalist kitchen timer
+Rtimer is a command line kitchen timer written in Rust